 A common theme across the use cases in this appendix is that feature counts are shared between business units called Sales and Engineering.
 These business units would be identified by "business-unit": ["engineering", "sales"] entries in the vendor dictionary.

-For information about vendor dictionary data that might be available, contact your software producer.
+For information about whether the vendor dictionary supports arrays and the data that might be available, contact your software producer.